-This drug is used in the management of insomnia and facilitates the inhibitory actions of GABA, but it lacks anticonvulsant or muscle-relaxing properties and has minimal effect on REM sleep.
+A 52-year-old woman is seen by you in the sleep clinic for long-standing insomnia.
+Which of the following would you prescribe, because it lacks anticonvulsant or muscle-relaxing properties and has minimal effect on REM sleep?
 Its actions are antagonized by flumazenil.

 Only two of the drugs listed are used for insomnia, eszopiclone and ramelteon.
 Eszopiclone, zaleplon, and zolpidem are related hypnotics that, though structurally different from benzodiazepines, appear to have a similar mechanism of action.
 However, unlike benzodiazepines, these drugs are not used in seizures or in muscle spasticity states.
 Compared with benzodiazepines, the newer hypnotics are less likely to alter sleep patterns.
 Ramelteon activates melatonin receptors in the suprachiasmatic nuclei; flumazenil does not reverse its effects.
 Buspirone is not a hypnotic!
 The answer is C.

 A 24-year-old man was found unresponsive with an empty bottle of phenobarbital pills next to him.
 He was rushed to the ED.
 Which statement concerning management of this patient is most accurate?

 (A) Acidification of the urine accelerates the elimination of phenobarbital